Akwesasne, Ontario, Canada & Akwesasne, New York, USA

-Aseshate:ka'te Grief Services is launching the 7 Day Fire Youth and Elder Camp for the first time August 10-16, 2019.
-The camp will be a day camp full of activities that will help youth learn about their culture and language, sense of belonging within the Haudenosaunee Confederacy, while also connecting with elders within the community.
+Aseshate:ka'te Grief Services was able to have the 7 Day Fire Youth and Elder Camp for the first time August 10-16, 2019 from a grant from the First Nations Development Institute.
+The camp was a day camp full of activities that helped youth learn about their culture and language, sense of belonging within the Haudenosaunee Confederacy and learn alternative and enriching ways to heal from grief, while also connecting with elders within the community.

-The goal of the 7 day fire is to help create a healing community for our youth.
-This will be accomplished by having workshops that promote emotional, mental and physical well being and discussions around the fire that will promote spiritual and cultural awareness by learning about who they are as Haudenosaunee people.
+The goal of the 7 day fire was to help create a healing community for our youth.
+This was accomplished by having workshops that promoted emotional, mental and physical well being and discussions around the fire that promoted spiritual and cultural awareness by learning about who they are as Haudenosaunee people.

-*All youth will also have access to a once per month support group for the remainder of the year.
+Day Camp all youth had access to a once per month support group for the remainder of the year.